ChazHanson/project1/README.md

 # First Project

-First go round at github and learning what it does.
+First go round at github and learning what it does!